jiajiacisco/MerakiStudentPresence/README.md

 # Meraki Student Presence

-**Background:** <br/> University is looking to refresh exiting network equipment.
+**Background:** <br/> University is looking to refresh existing network equipment.
 To position Meraki in a stronger position, we wanted to show that besides providing network connectivity and cloud-based management, Meraki APIs can be used to simplify certain opertional and administrative works in the school environment
 <br/>